QualiSystems/devguide_source/_posts/2016-06-27-customizing-driver-commands.md

 </Driver>
 {% endhighlight %}

 In the xml above, we've specified that the second parameter must be selected out of a specific set of possible values.
-To do that, we've added the _Type_ attribute to the parameter element and set it as _Lookup_.
+We did that by adding the _Type_ attribute to the parameter element and seting it as _Lookup_.
 To define the possible values, we've added the _AllowedValues_ attribute, which sets the possible values for this parameter, represented as a comma separated list.
 In this case, the possible values are _Yes_ and _No_.
 We've also changed the default value to conform to the possible options.

 After re-installing the shell, the Commands pane now reflects the parameter new value restriction: